-Policy target: All new construction must be certified LEED Silver or higher and exceed Title 24 Requirements by 20%.
+Policy Target: all new construction must be certified LEED Silver or higher and exceed Title 24 Requirements by at least 20%

-The UC System has adopted LEED, or Leadership in Energy & Environmental Design as the standard for Green Building policies.
+The UC System has adopted LEED, or Leadership in Energy & Environmental Design as the standard for green building policies.
 LEED is a program that provides third-party verification of green buildings.
 Building projects satisfy prerequisites and earn points to achieve different levels of certification.
-Prerequisites and credits differ for each rating system, and teams choose the best fit for the project.
-Learn more from USGBC about LEED, the facts, and the LEED rating systems.
+Prerequisites and credits differ for each rating system and teams choose the best fit for the project.